lubianat/omero-ontop-to-rdf-comparisons/README.md

 There have been efforts in the past to have an explict OME Core Ontology written in the Web Ontology Language (OWL).
 There is small [2019 paper](https://ceur-ws.org/Vol-2849/paper-25.pdf) that says _the OME consortium has adopted the newly developed OWL-based OME model as an official companion to their XSD-based model._ It clarifies that _The OME core ontology is a translation of the OME-XML format of the OME data model version 2016-063 that covers all its concepts and attributes._

-There is also a related 4DN-OME ontology, an _extension of the OME-core ontology, specifically tailored at enhancing the reproducibility and comparison of single-molecule, super-resolution fluorescence microscopy experiments._ It implements, among other things, an extension of _the existing OME core-classes `Instrument’ and `Image’ to reflect the technological advances and the quality control requirements associated with single-molecule, super-resolution microscopy._

-It was tied to an application called the Micro-Meta App, which _provides an interactive future-proof approach to document imaging experiments based on the 4DN-OME ontology and the proposed tiered-system of guidelines._ The app itself received a [description on Nature Methods](https://www.nature.com./articles/s41592-021-01315-z) in 2021.
+There is also a related 4DN-OME ontology, an extension of the OME-core ontology tied to an application called the Micro-Meta App, which _provides an interactive future-proof approach to document imaging experiments based on the 4DN-OME ontology and the proposed tiered-system of guidelines._ The app itself received a [description on Nature Methods](https://www.nature.com./articles/s41592-021-01315-z) in 2021, but it is somewhat orthogonal to OMERO-RDF.

 There is a [GitLab repository](https://gitlab.com/openmicroscopy/incubator/ome-owl) for ome-owl that is [mirrored on GitHub](https://github.com/German-BioImaging/ome-owl) by German BioImaging.
 The 4DN-OME ontology is hosted in the same GitHub repository as OME-OWL and imports it, e.g.: